chensxb97/Homework_2/README.txt

 After all blocks have been processed, we proceed to merge the posting list files.
 We loop through every term in the index dictionary and obtain the term's posting lists from every block postings file using linecache.
-We merge the docIds in the posting lists and write the merged posting list onto the finalised postings file.
+We merge the docIds from the block files, and write the merged posting list onto the finalised postings file.

 During the merging process, charOffset and stringLength values for each term are updated in the dictionary.